 What incentive do you have to use Aloha Stock Photos?
 Well, as marketers and photographers, we know how it is.
-It is hard to find locally curated photos from sites such as AdobeStock, Shutter Stock, Stock Rush, [Insert Favorite Stock Photo Platform here].
+It is hard to find locally curated photography from sites such as AdobeStock, Shutter Stock, Stock Rush, [Insert Favorite Stock Photo Platform here].

 If you’re not a photographer yet, you can find out more details on how to register to become one.
-Remember, we have an approval process before you can begin uploading your photos which normally takes roughly 24 – 48 hours.
+Remember, we have an approval process before you can begin uploading your photos which normally takes about 24 – 48 hours.

 Unpaid Earnings – These are commission earnings from getting a sale.
 If you’ve sold a photo the 70% of the photo value will go to this amount.

 NOTE: We do have a minimum threshold for payments.
 You’ll need to get $50 MINIMUM to receive your earnings.
 For every $50 you reach, you’ll get paid that amount upon reaching the threshold.

 Unpaid Sales – These are total sales received from selling your photos.
 So if you’re photo cost $50, then you’ll see $50 here in your sales report.

 Paid Earning – These are earnings that have already been paid out to you.
 After passing the $50 MINIMUM threshold, you’ll see how much money has been paid out to you.

 Paid Sales – These are total sales that you have been paid for meaning nothing to paid to you is pending.
 So if you sold a $50 photo, that $50 will show up in this column as sales that you have been paid out for.

 Revoked Earnings – We hope that we never have to use this but this happens when someone requests a refund and 70% of the photograph that has been sold will show up for this amount.

 Revoked Sales – Same here, we hope that we never have to use this function.
 However, if you have sold a photo and someone has requested a refund, the total amount of the sale refunded will show up here.